-(7) Additional State Contributions
+7. Additional State Contributions

-Pursuant to AS 39.35.280 effective July 1, 2008, the State shall contribute an amount (in addition to the State contribution as an employer) that when combined with the employer contribution (22%) will be sufficient to pay the total contribution rate adopted by The Alaska Retirement Management Board.
+Pursuant to AS 39.35.280 effective July 1, 2008, the State shall contribute an amount (in addition to the State contribution as an employer) that when combined with the employer contribution (22% of total DB and DCR payroll, less employer contributions to DCR) will be sufficient to pay the total contribution rate adopted by The Alaska Retirement Management Board.

-(8) Member Contributions
+8. Member Contributions